Saturday, November 1, 2008

 Long before I had even met Gabi she was associated with the Rockdale CYO and had many close friends with whom she hung out with.
 After meeting Gabi, my surf club activities ceased and I was introduced to some of these close friends.
 Sadly some of them have passed on and when Gabi and I moved to greener pastures north of Sydney, it seemed as though contact would be lost with the remainder.
 Early this year some of us had an enjoyable reunion that brought back memories of some of the huge Chinese and Italian nosh ups that were common in the City.
 We ate, we talked, we ate, we talked and so on.
 Our charming hostess was Sue Hinwood who Gabi and I had not seen for yonks.
 Sue is one who used her noggin and now resides in our little patch of Paradise on the shores of Lake Macquarie.
 It was good to see some of the mob again and what a relief that, although a little more mature, everyone appeared to be in good health.

-Sue, Robyn, Gabi, Bruce, Maria, John
+Sue, Robyn, Gabi, Bruce, Maria, John.

 This was a regular Easter Sunday event up until a couple of years ago.
 I reckon it's about time we kicked it off again.
 Good food, good company with me taking the kids for a bouncy ride around the lake in the tinnie.

-Typical Xmas fare
+Typical Xmas Fare.

 At present the Annual Xmas feast is taking place within the walls of 'Le Club Holmes' at the Kings Langley Estate, with our friendly hosts Maurs and Steve.
 This nosh up generally takes place on the Saturday before Xmas day.
 Chris Cringle is none other than Batesy who needs no cotton wool for his moosh.

-Retirement has advantages
+Retirement has its advantages.

 Below are the two main reasons for me wanting to hang around a while longer.
 They started out as Search and Destroy, are currently Thelma and Louise, but it won't be too long before father Patrick requires a whip and chair to fend off the many young lads who most certainly will be lining up to attract their attention.

-Sarah Jane
+Sarah Jane.

-Renae Lea
+Renae Lea.

 I have mentioned many times before that I've had a wonderful life.
 This is not a lie, I may not have accomplished what many others, more talented and committed than I, have done, but I have made a contribution and was blessed to have had loads of fun at the same time.

-3 comments:
+No comments:

 So What's This Blog About, You Ask?